scloud19/SECipedia/Mongo University/MongoDB for DBAs/Week Seven/mongo_db_week7.md

 					(authentication/authorization)
-					This is communication is NOT encrypted in this option without compiling with ssl option The initial handshake (where credentials are shared) IS encrypted though --keyFile FILE_NAME
+					This is communication is NOT encrypted in this option without compiling with ssl option The initial handshake (where credentials are shared) IS encrypted though

+					Ex: Creating client authentication and adding a user via localhost exception

+						mongod --auth
+						// Start mongod

+						mongo --host localhost
+						// Connect into shell via localhost exception

+						// In shell...

+						use admin
+						db.addUser("the_admin", "PASSWORD")

+						// Now our localhost exception is gone and we need to authenticate to do anything

+						db.auth("the_admin", "PASSWORD")

+						// Note: This is in the context of the admin DB.
+(We used "use admin")
+						// This makes it possible to have the same username across different databases but give them different passwords.

+				--keyFile FILE_NAME
 					This flag works on mongod/mongos
 					intracluster security/communication